 - you join part-way through the year

-If you join, turn 18 or reach 65 part-way through the year the government contribution is based on how many days in the year you've been a member.
+If you join, turn 18 or reach the age of eligibility to stop contributing part-way through the year, the government contribution is based on how many days in the year you've been a member.

 The government contribution payment date

-If you believe you should have some or all of the contribution and you cannot see it in your account, contact your provider.
+If you believe you should have some or all of the government contributions and you cannot see it in your account, contact your provider.